GNOME/gtk/docs/reference/gtk/actions.md

 an action name and an action target with a single string.

-In the case that the action target is a string with no unusual characters (ie: only alpha-numeric, plus '-' and '.') then you can use a detailed action name of the form "justify::left" to specify the justify action with a target of left.
+In the case that the action target is a string with no unusual characters (ie: only alphanumeric, plus '-' and '.') then you can use a detailed action name of the form "justify::left" to specify the justify action with a target of left.